andyrj/post-js/README.md

 const store = Store(
   { // state: first param
-    counter: 0, // by default primitives passed in will be made observable
+    counter: 0, // by default primitives will be made observable
     first: "Andy",
     last: "Johnson",
-    list: [1,2,3,4,5], // array mutable methods are wrapped to maintain observability... fullName() { // methods passed to state are computed values return `${this.first} ${this.last}`;
+    list: [1,2,3,4,5], // array mutable methods are wrapped via proxy to maintain observability... fullName() { // methods passed to state are computed values return `${this.first} ${this.last}`;
     },